jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 You may know how to do functional programming in Javascript.
 Maybe LISP.
 Or maybe even Haskell!

-But today, let me show you something you've never seen: **Functional programming in pure JSON**.
+But today let me show you something you've never seen: **Functional programming in pure JSON**.

-Here's the structure of this article:

-1. Explain why it makes sense to use JSON, using the LISP analogy
+I will talk about:

+1. How LISP creates a program out of lists, and Why JSON is the new "list"
-2. Explain how to do procedural programming in JSON
+2. How you can actually write a program in JSON
-3. Finally, explain how to do functional programming in JSON
+3. How to do functional programming in JSON

-If this is your first time hearing about Jasonette, even the **"procedural programming in JSON"** part should be completely new to you.

-So [check out Jasonette](https://www.jasonette.com) first if you haven't yet.

 #LISP.
 It's short for **LIS**t **P**rocesing.
 It's a programming language 100% based on lists.
 For example here is a list: